-As these procedures progressed, the investigation would include other officials working alongside Galeano.
+As these procedures progressed, the investigation included other officials working alongside Galeano.
 Currently, the defendants of the case reunite two other prosecutors, Eamon Mullen and Jose Barbaccia; the President of DAIA, Ruben Beraja; the Secretary of Intelligence, Hugo Anzorreguy; and even the former President of the Nation, Carlos Menem, among many others.

-The case would only get more complex thereon; that bond of trust will be further reaped apart by the subsequent manipulations of the AMIA case.
-As we will describe later in this piece, even today, this claim for justice remains largely unanswered.
+The case would only get more complex thereon; that bond of trust will be further reaped apart by the subsequent manipulations of the AMIA Case.
+As we will describe later in this piece, this claim for justice remains largely unanswered even today.